-A Classic Turkey Pot Pie that is hearty and sure to warm you up on a cool fall day.
+A classic Individual Turkey Pot Pie Recipe that is hearty and sure to warm you up on a cool fall day.
 The perfect way to use leftover turkey using simple everyday ingredients!

 Honestly, I love turkey.
 Not because it reminds me of holidays like Thanksgiving and Christmas but because it is the meal that keeps on giving.
-Let’s face it a turkey is one big bird which means lots of turkey leftovers that you can turn into a whole other meal like Turkey Pot Pie.
+Let’s face it a turkey is one big bird which means lots of turkey leftovers that you can turn into a whole other meal like a homemade turkey pot pie.

 For some reason though many people feel that making a turkey is too hard or scary to attempt.
 I prefer to think of a turkey as one giant chicken because it kind of is.
 So if you can make a chicken in the oven (anyone can) then you can absolutely make a turkey.
-I have all the instructions for a Simple Oven Roasted Turkey and Gravy for you.
-Just click here!
+I have all the instructions for a Simple Oven Roasted Turkey and Gravy waiting for you on the blog.

 There are a number of ways you can make a turkey pot pie some with a full pie crust others more like a casserole with a puff pastry topping.
-You can also make turkey pot pie into one large pie or mini pies.
-I prefer mini pies because they are much more portable and the perfect size for an individual meal.
+You can also make turkey pot pie into one large pie or mini turkey pot pies.
+I prefer individual turkey pot pies because they are much more portable and the perfect size for an individual meal.

-My grandma used to make me meat pies and turkey pot pies when I was in university so that I would have a nice easy dinner that I only had to reheat.
+My grandma used to make me meat pies and the best turkey pot pies for me when I was in university so that I would have a nice easy dinner that I only had to reheat.

-What Makes This Turkey Pot Pie Recipe Great
+What Makes This Individual Turkey Pot Pie Recipe Great

 - A great way to use leftover turkey